harrycresswell/harry/site/content/notes/eating-animals.md

-subjects = ["Food", "Farming", "Health", "Sustainability"] description = "A long hard look at the current impact the meat industry is having on the health of humanity and the world we live in." slug = "eating-animals" title = "Eating Animals by Jonathan Safran Foer" date = "2016-10-26T21:34:41+01:00"
+subjects = ["Food", "Farming", "Health", "Sustainability"] description = "A long hard look at the current impact the meat industry is having on the health of humanity and the world we live in." slug = "eating-animals" title = "Eating Animals" date = "2016-10-26T21:34:41+01:00"

 +++

+Thoughts and notes taken from [Eating Animals](https://www.goodreads.com/book/show/6604712-eating-animals?from_search=true) by Jonathan Safran Foer

 ### Thoughts